-Comprehension Skill: Compare & Contrast Discussion Questions How is similar to ?
-How is different from ?
-How can you compare with ?
+Comprehension Skill: Compare & Contrast Discussion Questions How is similar to?
+How is different from?
+How can you compare with?
 How are these stories/texts the same?
 How are they different?
 Purpose Readers learn more about a text by thinking about how things are alike or different.
 To compare, readers examine the similarities between things, and to contrast, readers identify the differences.
 Thinking about how something is alike and different deepens student understanding of what is read.
 Connect to a previously read text and discuss the similarities among them.
-Explain that similarities can be found in characters, themes, and topics as well as point of view.
-Point out that comparisons can be made across different genres and texts. • Discuss and practice identifying comparisons among fiction and nonfiction texts. • Discuss how information on the same topic can differ among texts.
+Implementation • Explain that similarities can be found in characters, themes, and topics as well as point of view.
+Point out that comparisons can be made across different genres and texts.
+Discuss and practice identifying comparisons among fiction and nonfiction texts.
+Discuss how information on the same topic can differ among texts.
 Have students create a Venn diagram to show comparisons among texts.
-Have students create a T-chart to compare multiple texts based on: Implementation Similar theme or topic Character traits or actions Author's point of view Author's purpose Author's voice or writing style Setting Text structure Text features.
+Have students create a T-chart to compare multiple texts based on: Similar theme or topic Character traits or actions Author's point of view Author's purpose Author's voice or writing style Setting Text structure Text features.

-Comprehension Skill: Compare Texts Discussion Questions How are these stories/texts the same?
-How are they different?
-How are the themes or topics in the texts the same?
-How can you compare these stories/texts?
-How do the authors of the texts present information about the topic?
-How do the texts relate to one another?
-Purpose Comparing texts is a skill in which students identify relationships among different texts.
-These texts can be of the same or from different genres.
-Comparisons about themes and topics, as well as points of view, can be made.
-Students can synthesize information across more than one text to deepen their understanding of the topic or theme.
-Implementation Connect to a previously read text and discuss the similarities between the texts.
+PurposeComparing texts is a skill in which students identify relationships among different These texts can be of the same or from different genres.
+Comparisons about them and topics, as well as points of view, can be made.
+Students can synthesize inform across more than one text to deepen their understanding of the topic or theme.• Connect to a previously read text and discuss the similarities between the texts. • Explain that similarities can be found in characters, themes, and topics as well as point of view.• Point out that comparisons can be made across different genres and text. • Discuss and practice identifying comparisons among fiction and nonfiction texts • Discuss how information on the same topic can differ among texts. • Have students create a Venn diagram to show comparisons among texts.
 Explain that similarities can be found in characters, themes, and topics as well as point of view.
 Point out that comparisons can be made across different genres and text.
-Discuss and practice identifying comparisons among fiction and nonfiction texts.
-Discuss how information on the same topic can differ among texts.
+Discuss and practice identifying comparisons among fiction and nonfiction texts Discuss how information on the same topic can differ among texts.
 Have students create a Venn diagram to show comparisons among texts.
-Have students create a T-chart to compare multiple texts based on: Similar theme or topic Character traits or actions Author's point of view Author's language or writing style.
+S Similar theme or topic Character traits or actions Author's point of view Author's purpose